shreyaNagunuri/cse15l_lab_report_3/index.md

 /Users/shreyanagunuri/docsearch/technical/government/Env_Prot_Agen/tech_adden.txt
 /Users/shreyanagunuri/docsearch/technical/government/Alcohol_Problems
 ```
 This example is unique because it shows what happens if you use a plus sign with a specific days number.
-It will show anything made more 3 agos.
+It will show anything made more 3 days ago.
 This open index will be useful
 in seeing what files can be deleted from a certain timepoint.

 Link to Source: https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/#find-files-by-modification-date